 \subsection{Global exponent and Axiom BB4}

-Notice that even in routine examples the number of elements of a matrix group $G$ could be astronomical, thus making many natural questions about the black box $\XX$ over $G$---for example, finding the isomorphism type or the order of $G$---inaccessible for all known deterministic methods.
-Even when $G$ is cyclic and thus is characterized by its order, existing approaches to finding exact multiplicative orders of matrices over large finite fields are conditional and involve prime factorization of large integers.
+Notice that, even in routine examples, the number of elements of a matrix group $X$ could be astronomical.
+This makes many natural questions about the black box $\XX$ over $X$ -- for example, finding the order of $X$ or the isomorphism type of $X$ when $X$ is given as a simple group of Lie type -- inaccessible for all known deterministic methods.
+Even when $X$ is cyclic, existing approaches to finding its order are conditional and involve either the discrete logarithm problem or prime factorization of large integers.

-Nevertheless black box problems for matrix groups have a feature which makes them more accessible:
+Nevertheless black box problems for finite groups frequently have a feature which makes them more accessible: